Online Master of Science in Nursing Family Nurse Practitioner

 - Submission of a resume or curriculum vitae (CV)

-- An active unrestricted U.S. RN license, that can be verified and is recognized by the State Board of Nursing where the applicant is licensed Experienced RNs must have held an active unrestricted RN license for two years prior to application, and provide their license number to SJC for verification.
+- An active unrestricted U.S. RN license, that can be verified and is recognized by the State Board of Nursing where the applicant is licensed.
+Experienced RNs must hold an active unrestricted RN license at the time of application, and provide their license number to SJC for verification.
 RNs who have been licensed for less than two years must hold an active and unrestricted RN license since the time of licensure.

 - Proficiency in English (SJC/GPS requirements for TOEFL).